rstojnic/lazydata/README.md

 ### Sharing your stored files

-To share your stored files add a remote storage backend where they can be uploaded.
+To access your stores files from multiple machines add a remote storage backend where they can be uploaded.
 To use S3 as a storage backend run:

 ```bash
 $ lazydata add-remote s3://mybucket/lazydata